TheNameIsAkshat/thenameisakshat.github.io/README.md

-# Sarthak Sharma – Portfolio
+# Akshat Srivastava – Portfolio

-A single-page portfolio replica with Hero, About, What I do, Projects, Experience, and Footer.
+A single-page portfolio with Hero, About, What I do, Projects, Experience, and Footer.

 ## Run locally